Biography

 is his

-father who bought Maurice his first cornet ( which was in reality
+father who bought Maurice his first cornet Couesnon ( which was in

-wasn't rich enough to buy such an expensivel horn.)
+wasn't rich enough to buy such an expensive horn.)
 Maurice

 André soon